KillianLynch/local-lab-dev/JSON Duality cloud world/sql-json/sql-json.md

 ## Task 2: Adding to our movie schema
-1. We are now going to inset a new genre into the GENRES\_DV.
-The current genres table doesn't store any information on kid friendly movies.
-Lets add that new genre now.
-Copy the sql below and click **Run Script**
+1. Insert a new genre into the `GENRES_DV` table to include kid-friendly movies.
+Use the following SQL script: Copy the sql below and click the **Run** button.

 	```
 	<copy>